TIBCOSoftware/snappydata/docs/programming_guide.md

 // While, clients typically just point to a locator, you could also directly point the
 //   connection at a server endpoint
 ```
+!!!
+Note
-<Note>Note: If the tool does not automatically select a driver class, you may have the option of selecting a class from within the JAR file.
-In this case, select the **io.snappydata.jdbc.ClientDriver** class.</Note>
+	 If the tool does not automatically select a driver class, you may have the option of selecting a class from within the JAR file.
+In this case, select the **io.snappydata.jdbc.ClientDriver** class.

 ## Building SnappyData Applications using Spark API